If you want to learn a martial art, then this is for you.

-Originally written as an article for online Martial Arts magazines, I thought I would share this with our Kung Fu students and readers.
-Improving and speeding up your learning of the martial arts.
+I originally wrote this as an article for online Martial Arts magazines.
+But I thought I would share this with you:

 Do you have trouble understanding and assimilating your martial arts as quickly as you would like?
 Or, have you had the disheartening experience of a teacher saying, “I thought you said you practiced?”

 The problem is that we do not pick up everything that is being taught to us.